Singular sets for harmonic measure on locally flat domains with locally finite surface measure: Introduction

 \section{Introduction}

-The F. and M. Riesz theorem states that, for simply connected planar domains $\Omega$ whose boundary has finite length, harmonic measure and arclength are mutually absolutely continuous.
+The F. and M. Riesz theorem states that, for simply connected planar domains whose boundary has finite length, harmonic measure and arc-length are mutually absolutely continuous.
 The obvious generalization to higher dimensions is false due to examples of Wu and Ziemer: they construct topological two-spheres in $\mathbb{R}^{3}$ with boundaries of finite Hausdorff measure $\cH^{2}$ where either harmonic measure is not absolutely continuous with respect to $\cH^{2}$ \cite{Wu86} or $\cH^{2}$ is not absolutely continuous with respect to harmonic measure \cite{Z}, respectively.
 In spite of this, there has still been interest in narrowing down some sufficient conditions for when the F. and M. Riesz theorem still holds in higher dimensions.
+In fact, the study of the relationship between harmonic measure and the geometric and metric properties of domains is a very active area of research.
+See for example \cite{AMNHT}, \cite{BL}, \cite{HUT} or \cite{KPT}.

 Recall that a {\it nontangentially accessible domain} (or {\it NTA domain}) $\Omega\subset \mathbb{R}^{d+1}$ is a connected open set for which the following hold: \begin{enumerate} \item $\Omega$ is a {\it $C$-uniform domain}, meaning for all $x,y\in \Omega$ there is $\gamma\subset \Omega$ for which $\cH^{1}(\gamma)\leq C|x-y|$ and $\dist(z,\Omega^{c})\geq \dist(z,\{x,y\})/C$ for all $z\in \gamma$, and \item $\Omega$ satisfies the {\it $C$-exterior corkscrew condition}, meaning for all $\xi\in \d\Omega$ and $r>0$ there is $B(z,r/C)\subset B(\xi,r)\backslash \Omega$. \end{enumerate}